Find Grad Schools

 34 Yearly Graduations

 Harvard University comes in at #13 on our list of the most popular colleges offering master's degrees in medical ethics.
 Roughly 30,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $51,143 per year, while in-state graduate students, on average, pay $50,928 per year.
-During the 2020-2021 academic year, 34 people received their master's degree in medical ethics from Harvard.
-About 74% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $52,659 per year, while in-state graduate students, on average, pay $52,456 per year.
+During the most recent year for which we have data, 34 people received their master's degree in medical ethics from Harvard.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 33 Yearly Graduations

 The University of Texas at El Paso is the 14th most popular school in the nation for students seeking a master's degree in medical ethics.
 Each year, around 24,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,704 per year, while in-state graduate students, on average, pay $5,865 per year.
-During the 2020-2021 academic year, 33 people received their master's degree in medical ethics from UTEP.
-Of these students, 94% were women and 64% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 33 people received their master's degree in medical ethics from UTEP.
+Around 58% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #15